Guidance for political parties

 Alternatively you can find a full list of our forms for political parties.

-Changes to the confidentiality rules on donations and loans to Northern Ireland political parties from 1 July 2017
+Changes to the confidentiality rules on donations and loans to Northern Ireland political parties and regulated donees from 1 July 2017

 - Download a calendar file to save reporting dates in your personal calendar (ICS file)